jovanzulic/rtx3080/README.md

-Simple script that checks Newegg & Bestbuy for the RTX3080.
+Simple app that periodically checks Newegg & Bestbuy for whether the RTX3080 is in stock.

-It will periodically check if the "OUT OF STOCK" flag is present.

-If not, then it will use Twilio to call my phone.
+If so,  it will use Twilio to call/sms my phone.

 Entrypoint: main.py